BigEnterpriseTechCorporation/sqBackend/docs/api_overview.md

 | DELETE | `/api/exercises/{id}` | Delete an exercise | Yes (Admin) |
 | GET | `/api/exercises/unit/{unitId}` | Get exercises for a unit | Yes |

+**Note**: Exercise responses include a `SolutionQuery` field in the ExerciseDto which contains the reference solution.
+Client applications should implement appropriate logic to determine when this solution should be displayed to users, typically after multiple failed attempts or after successful completion.

 ## Exercise Solutions API

 See [Exercise Solutions API](exercise_solutions_api.md) for detailed documentation.